jpperkins30-ai/real-estate-platform/server/STATE-CONTROLLER-CONSOLIDATION.md

 ## Solution Implemented

-We followed the same consolidation approach that was successful with the DataSource model:
+We followed the same consolidation approach for all models:

 ### State Model